YKantur/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if:👂 heard
-  - while
+  - while:👂 heard
   - do..while
   - for
   - for..in
   - for..of
   - for await
   - throw
-  - break
+  - break:👂 heard
   - continue
   - import
   - export